You can read more about the Solidary Fund here. The aim of the fund is to

 The R1-billion that was pledged by the Rupert family will be administered and distributed by Business Partners.
 The Sukuma Relief Programme will have two separate offerings for formal sole proprietors and other business entities such as companies, closed corporations and trusts.

 The programme offers sole proprietors a grant of R25 000 to be used to pay for overheads.
 You must be able to provide evidence of financial activity prior to the Covid-19 outbreak and be tax and regulatory compliant.
 The grant will be paid in one single payment within 7 working days.
 You can apply online here.

 What relief is available for business entities?

 Companies, trusts and closed corporations can apply for an unsecured interest-bearing loan of between R250 000 and R1 million coupled with a non-repayable grant of R25 000.
-The loan will be interest-free for 12 months with no repayment obligation during this period.
+The loan will be interest free for twelve months with no repayment obligation during this period.
 The loan is repayable after 12 months and will bear interest at the prime rate.
 The money can be used for payroll, rental, and other monthly operating overheads.

 The business must be formally registered, provide evidence of financial viability prior to the Covid-19 outbreak, and be both tax and regulatory compliant.
 The first payment will be made within 7 working days, and the balance will be distributed over a period of 3 months.
 You will have to submit documents each month to support the continued need for financial aid during these 3 months.
 You can apply online here.